 If you read a supplement label, it must have an asterisk (*) – which can appear anywhere on the label – and display the legal disclaimer: *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Therefore, if you see a label claiming to “cure” your psoriasis, diabetes or any other condition, walk away.
 Stating this claim is against the law!

 If you’re interested in learning more about vitamins and other supplements, you may want to consider seeing a naturopath or certified herbalist.
 You can check out the American Association of Naturopathic Physicians directory, or get in touch with NPF’s Patient Navigation Center, and we’ll help you find a naturopath in your area.

 Remember, a supplement should complement a healthy lifestyle and treatment plan.
 Be sure to let your provider know about any over-the-counter or alternative treatments you are using to treat your psoriasis or psoriatic arthritis.

 Do you have specific questions about dietary supplements and psoriatic disease?
-March is National Nutrition Month, and my team at the Patient Navigation Center is here to answer your questions about healthy eating, supplements and other complementary therapies for psoriatic disease.
+Ask an NPF Patient Navigator.
+We can help answer questions about healthy eating, supplements and other complementary therapies for psoriatic disease.